mdemuth/hyper-item/README.md

 ### 3.4.
 Action

 #### 3.4.1. `rel`
 The relation of the action to the [item](#31-item).
-Possible values are subject to the domain represented by the item and should be documented and linked to this item via `rel` of `profile`.
+Possible values are subject to the domain represented by the item and SHOULD be documented and linked to this item via `rel` of `profile`.

 #### 3.4.2. `href`
 The URL of the target.